ktmeaton/obsidian-public/academic/Kalamazoo 2021 Presentation.md

 **The "Bad"**

-- Many research groups are re-inventing the wheel (myself included).
+- Yet Another Software Tool (YAST).
-- Search for ways to reduce redundancy, or if the uniqueness of each project and analysis precludes that.
+- Time will tell if this tool has longevity and wider applicability.

 <aside class="notes" style="visibility: hidden">
 Strategic plan is very helpful for coordinating interdisciplinary projects.